ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 - in the table `hits_URL_UserID_IsRobot` with the compound primary key `(URL, UserID, IsRobot)` where we order the key columns by cardinality in descending order, the `UserID.bin` data file takes **11.24 MiB** of disk space
 - in the table `hits_IsRobot_UserID_URL` with the compound primary key `(IsRobot, UserID, URL)` where we order the key columns by cardinality in ascending order, the `UserID.bin` data file takes only **877.47 KiB** of disk space

-Having a good compression ratio for the data of a table's column on disk not only saves space on disk, but also makes (especially analytical) queries that require to read data from that column faster, as less i/o is required for moving the column's data from disk to the main memory (the operating system's file cache).
+Having a good compression ratio for the data of a table's column on disk not only saves space on disk, but also makes queries (especially analytical ones) that require the reading of data from that column faster, as less i/o is required for moving the column's data from disk to the main memory (the operating system's file cache).

 In the following we illustrate why it's beneficial for the compression ratio of a table's columns to order the primary key columns by cardinality in ascending order.